• Skip to primary navigation

 About

-In 2018, this challenge issued by Chancellor Vitter will be realized as the University of Mississippi rolls out its formal community partnership program, M Partner.
-This innovative, collaborative program seeks to match diverse and comprehensive university resources with community goals and needs.
+In 2018, the University of Mississippi unveiled its formal community engagement and municipal partnership program, M Partner.
+This innovative, collaborative program has sought to match diverse and comprehensive university resources with community goals and needs.
 Whether those needs relate to health care and education, economic development and policy, marketing and tourism, resiliency, or core government systems, the goal of M Partner is to create substantial and sustainable results that will be viable in the community for decades to come.

-The program will marry three aspects of formal community partnerships to create a mutually beneficial relationship in which both the university and the community work together to attain sustainable results.
+The program seeks to marry three aspects of formal community partnerships to create a mutually beneficial relationship in which both the university and the community work together to attain sustainable results.
 The three lanes of effort include:

 • A robust student service-learning component in which students and professors work alongside community members to achieve meaningful results in the community and enhance learning and teaching in the university.